Deimosequi/Blender_PBR_Add_Texture_Addon/README.txt

-// hi thsi is Dhanushka AKA Deimosequi
+// Hi this is Dhanushka AKA Deimosequi

 // Here are the steps that you need to follow for the addon to work